 With their modular design and impact-absorbing technology, A-SAFE barriers provide robust and reliable protection at warehouses, factories, airports, car parks and other industrial facilities.
 Our team of safety experts can identify the right barriers to suit your needs.
 Contact them today for advice and information.

 Most safety barriers require a degree of maintenance once they are installed.
 This might mean painting them certain colors so that they denote hazards or dangers and can be seen by drivers.
 Or, in the case of steel barriers, it might mean ensuring they do not rust.

 Polymer barriers are lower-maintenance than traditional steel and concrete barriers.
 A-SAFE barriers have a range of properties that mean they require almost no maintenance at all.

-A-SAFE polymer barriers are self-coloured.
-This means the colour is created during the manufacturing process so it can’t be scratched off or become faded.
+A-SAFE polymer barriers are self-colored.
+This means the color is created during the manufacturing process so it can’t be scratched off or become faded.
 This reduces the amount of time needed to repaint barriers.

-The yellow colour conforms with the standard colour scheme to denote hazards, so drivers and pedestrians are made aware of potential risks.
+The yellow color conforms with the standard color scheme to denote hazards, so drivers and pedestrians are made aware of potential risks.

-Our barriers are tested to ISO 4892-3 to ensure that they can withstand prolonged exposure to direct sunlight without fading or losing colour.
+Our barriers are tested to ISO 4892-3 to ensure that they can withstand prolonged exposure to direct sunlight without fading or losing color.

 Given that A-SAFE barriers are expected to withstand large forces from solid vehicles such as forklift trucks, it’s important that they can’t be easily damaged.
 Our barriers are measured to a hardness of 66 in line with ISO 686 so that they can’t easily be scratched or scuffed.